mattbierner/blog.mattbierner.com/_posts/2014-02-01-atum-preface.md

 ## Tooling
 Atum provides a rich source of data on running programs and their state.
 A  program's entire state is captured in a single object, and all data structures are immutable.
 States can be safely saved and restored or transformed.

-Expressions can be evaluated without effecting a running program and programs can easily be paused and resumed.
+Expressions can be evaluated without affecting a running program and programs can easily be paused and resumed.
 Such capabilities make Atum a powerful base on which tools like debuggers and development environments can be built.